-HOUSE BY THE SEA went on the ground in Zimbabwe late 2013, with the attempt to draw from experiences of the creative capacity building workshops from the previous years, we established HOUSE BY THE SEA in Harare.
+HOUSE BY THE SEA went on the ground in Zimbabwe late 2013, with the attempt to draw from experiences of the international design workshops from the previous years, we established HOUSE BY THE SEA in Harare.

 Creative capacity building (2011-13)

 A project was initiated by Fair Trade Denmark and funded by Danish Ministry of Culture and later the Foreign Ministry (DANIDA) .